stopiccot/OpenSubdiv/documentation/getting_started.rst

   various features and optimizations of the OpenSubdiv APIs.
 The GL-based examples rely on the cross-platform GLFW API for interactive window management, while the DirectX ones are OS-native.

+**./tutorials/**

+   Tutorials showing how to manipulate the APIs of OpenSubdiv.

 **./documentation/**